 - If a device does not have a web browser (such as a smart thermostat), you can use Method 2 instead.

-Universally, you can find the MAC Address and IP Address of a device by going to that device's network settings.
+Universally, you can find the MAC Address of a device by going to that device's network settings.
 Below, we include information on how to find those settings on many devices so that you can match them up with the unknown devices that Bark Home detected:

 Open Settings > General > Click About > Look for the Wi-Fi Address.
 This is what they call the MAC Address.